FREQUENTLY ASKED QUESTIONS

 Our farm has been 100 percent solar powered since 2015, and this includes our incubators!
 All of our chicks up to two weeks old, are sold straight run.
 “Straight run” can be male or female.
 With each hatch, there’s a 50/50 chance of the chicks being male or female, and in birds it’s the female that decides the gender of the chick.
 If your goal is 5 hens, it’s best to get extra chicks.
 We believe in a balanced flock, and a rooster is the key.
 Cockerels that are not placed, will either be sold for food, or they’re harvested at Open Gate once they’re 16-22 weeks for our freezer.

 We do not vaccinate our chicks for Mareks.
-The vaccine is a live vaccine, it doesn't 100 percent keep your birds from getting or spreading mareks, it can mask the symptoms and the chance of survival greater.
-There’s a small window for Mareks Vaccination and can not be given at a later date.
-If you keep a vaccinated flock - it’s best for you to only purchase vaccinated chicks or go the route of hatching eggs and vaccinate your chicks upon hatch.
+If you keep a vaccinated flock - it’s best to only purchase vaccinated chicks or go the route of hatching eggs and vaccinate your chicks upon hatch.

-I do recommend giving your chicks Medicated grain for 5-6 weeks to prevent any coccidiosis.
+I do recommend giving your chicks Medicated grain for a minimum of 6 weeks to help prevent coccidiosis.
 After that time, vitamins, minerals, and probiotics for flock maintenance.
 I would also give them some B-12 vitamin after the 5-6 weeks of medicated grain.
 I have some more info on the Helpful Resources Page.

 Hatching Eggs